 WHO’s proposed strategies focus on generating evidence and improving response to the fungal priority pathogens they have identified, including preventing the development of antifungal drug resistance: 1) strengthening laboratory capacity and surveillance; 2) sustaining investments in research, development, and innovation; and 3) enhancing public health interventions for prevention and control.

 RHP’s group of Certified Industrial Hygienists and Certified Safety Professionals provide environmental health and safety solutions for you in workplaces nationwide.
-We partner with our clients in managing, mitigating, and controlling health risks in their workplaces through the anticipation, recognition, evaluation, and control of environmental and occupational hazards.
-Contact RHP Risk Management for an initial consultation or call (773) 867-6010.
+Contact RHP Risk Management for an initial consultation.